MDAnalysis/MDAnalysis.github.io/_posts/2022-08-24-mdakits-intro.md

 If you want to **register your MDAKit** then create a pull request to add a meta data entry `metadata.yaml` to [MDAnalysis:
-MDAKits/mdakits/<YOUR MDAKIT NAME>](https://github.com/MDAnalysis/MDAKits/tree/main/mdakits)
+MDAKits/mdakits/*{YOUR_MDAKIT_NAME}*](https://github.com/MDAnalysis/MDAKits/tree/main/mdakits)
-(where you fill also find a template to get you started).
-Your PR will be reviewed for compliance with the requirements (for right now, see the [White Paper][10.6084/m9.figshare.20520726.v1] for specifics).
+(where you will also find a template to get you started).
+Your PR will be reviewed for compliance with the requirements (for right now, see the [white paper][10.6084/m9.figshare.20520726.v1] for specifics).
 Once registered, your MDAKit will be continuously tested.